tanaylab/umi4cpackage/README.md

 #### Installing misha package:
-Since _misha_ package is not in CRAN, we will need to install it directly as follow:
+Since _misha_ package is not in CRAN, you will need to install it directly as follow:
-Download the package from: [here.](http://compgenomics.weizmann.ac.il/tanay/?page_id=617).
+Download the package from: [here.](http://compgenomics.weizmann.ac.il/tanay/?page_id=617)
 Install the package:
 ```
 #!r